wellyal/karma-mockup/README.md

 # karma-mockup

-A simple example on how to organize and configure karma to run jasmine for integration tests (tests make directly on DOM).
+A simple example on how to organize and configure karma to run jasmine for integration tests (tests made it directly on DOM).

 ## Runnung Project